openebs/openebs/contribute/design/1.x/cstor/pool/pool_expansion_by_expanding_disk.md

 #### Pool Expansion Steps:

-Step1: Remove the buffering partition if exists which was created by cstor-pool container(ex: sdb9).
+Step1: Execute `zpool online -e <pool_name> <disk_name>` [Why zpool online command?
+This will help to fix `GPT PMBR size mismatch` complaints raised by kernel].

-Step2: Expand the existing partition by executing following comamnd
+Step2: Reload the partition table by executing `partprobe <path_to_disk>`
-       ```sh
-       parted </disk> resizepart <partition_number> 100%
-       ```

 Step3: Inform the pool saying disk was expanded by triggering following command
        ```sh
        zpool online -e <pool_name> <disk_name>
        ```
-Step4: If above steps are successfull then `Capacity` field in CStorPoolInstanceBlockDevice will be updated with latest size.
+Step4: If above steps are successfull then update the `Capacity` field in CStorPoolInstanceBlockDevice with latest size.

-NOTE: Above steps automates the steps mentioned in [doc](https://github.com/openebs/openebs-docs/blob/day_2_ops/docs/resize-single-disk-pool.md).

 ### Low Level Design